A Deep ALMA Survey of the Redshift Distribution of Dusty Star-forming Galaxies

 We now turn to the issue of spectroscopic completeness and which sources have eluded confirmation, despite benefiting from decades of spectroscopic campaigns, including significant investments of JWST and ALMA time.

 We first explore the relative completeness of our sample as a function of submillimeter and NIR flux.
-In Figure~\ref{fig:f870_K}, we plot 870~$\mu$m flux versus $K_s$ magnitude, using different colored symbols to show which method(s) were used to obtain the redshift.
-Stacked symbols indicate redshifts obtained via multiple surveys (e.g., a ground-based spec-z later confirmed by ALMA).
-For clarity, we show the $\falma = 2.5$~mJy threshold (green dotted line and shaded region), above which the spectroscopic completeness for secure (tentative) spec-zs is 72\% (97\%), while below it is 40\% (49\%).
+In Figure~\ref{fig:f870_K}, we plot 870~$\mu$m flux versus $K_s$ magnitude, marking the methods used to obtain spec-zs.
+For clarity, we show the $\falma = 2.5$~mJy threshold (green dotted line and shaded region) above which the spectroscopic completeness for secure (tentative) spec-zs is 75\% (97\%); below, it is 44\% (53\%).
 This figure demonstrates some trends that we might expect.
 For example, ALMA (dark and light blue circles) is very effective at the brightest 870~$\mu$m fluxes.
-Meanwhile, the distribution of ground-based spec-zs (green triangles) is fairly agnostic to $\falma$ but is limited to $K_s < 24$~mag, while the JWST spec-zs (purple hexagons) are fairly evenly distributed across both $\falma$ and $K_s$ magnitude.
+Meanwhile, the distribution of ground-based spec-zs (green triangles) is agnostic to $\falma$ but is limited to $K_s < 24$~mag, while the JWST spec-zs (purple hexagons) are fairly evenly distributed across both $\falma$ and $K_s$ magnitude.

 The success rate for sources targeted with JWST/NIRSpec appears to be much better than other methods.
-For example, for the 20 of our sources in the DJA NIRSpec catalog (version 4), only one has a NIRSpec PRISM observation that did not result in a secure spec-z (SG-ALMA-70, exposure time of $\sim2400$s).
-For the other 19 sources, all but one had PRISM exposure times ranging from $\sim$2400 to $\sim$8500s, while the last one was observed for $\sim$66500s ($\sim$18.5~hrs).
-This success rate suggests that, provided DSFGs can be selected and targeted on the NIRSpec MSA masks, the likelihood of obtaining a spec-z with the NIRSpec PRISM is remarkably high even with relatively shallow programs \citep[e.g.,][]{maseda24}.
+For example, for the 20 of our sources in the DJA NIRSpec catalog (version 4), only one has a NIRSpec PRISM observation that did not result in a secure spec-z (SG-ALMA-70, exposure time of $\sim$2400\,s). {However, it appears that the slit was not centered well on this source, which likely explains the non-detection.} For the other 19 sources, all but one had PRISM exposure times ranging from $\sim$2400\,s to $\sim$8500\,s, while the last one was observed for $\sim$66500\,s (18.5\,hrs).
+This success rate suggests that, provided DSFGs can be selected and targeted on the NIRSpec MSA masks, the likelihood of obtaining a spec-z with the NIRSpec PRISM is extremely high even with relatively shallow programs \citep[e.g.,][]{maseda24}.
 Some of our sources were also observed in the higher-resolution NIRSpec gratings, although for these the success rate drops due to the relatively lower sensitivity and more limited redshift coverage.